Social care in England: Systemic funding problems

+In 2026 more than £3 billion was spent each year on placements for children, an average of £384,020 per child per year, 84% with private providers, and often far from the children's families.
+A study found that Lancashire had 17 times more local children needing care than children's places, while four London boroughs have no children's care places because housing there is expensive.
+At that time, 80,000 children were in local authority care in England.

 Long term solutions

-The Local Government Association claims "It cannot be left to council taxpayers alone to try and fix this crisis.
-Conservative Doctor Sarah Wollaston said:

-Rising unmet need for social care will not be resolved without genuine cross-party working to find a long-term solution to funding.
+The Local Government Association said in 2017 "It cannot be left to council taxpayers alone to try and fix this crisis.
+In 2021, Conservative MP Sarah Wollaston said "rising unmet need for social care will not be resolved without genuine cross-party working to find a long-term solution to funding".

 A 2017 poll found that 57% of Britons were willing to pay more tax to fund social care.
-Norman Lamb (Care Minister under the Cameron–Clegg coalition) said, "This shows the clear appetite for paying a bit more to ensure that our loved ones get the care they need.
+Norman Lamb (Care Minister under the Cameron–Clegg coalition) said "This shows the clear appetite for paying a bit more to ensure that our loved ones get the care they need.
 With over a million older people going without the care and support they need, this has become a moral imperative."

-William Laing, founder of LaingBuisson said that it was "highly unlikely" that cross-party consensus on how to overhaul the social care system could be achieved and that "if you really wanted to professionalise the service and pay people, not the minimum wage but a decent career structure, then we're talking about several billion pounds."
+William Laing, founder of LaingBuisson said in 2019 that it was "highly unlikely" that cross-party consensus on how to overhaul the social care system could be achieved and that "if you really wanted to professionalise the service and pay people, not the minimum wage but a decent career structure, then we're talking about several billion pounds."